Band-in-a-Box® 2018 for Mac® User's Guide

 The Fine Tune control currently does not change the pitch of playback, it only improves chord detection on mis-tuned songs.

 The Fine Tune control is calibrated in cents, 1/100th of a semitone.
 Therefore, if a song is perfectly in the key of C, but if you set Fine Tune to +100 Cents, ACW would display chords in the key of B. Similarly, if you set Fine Tune to -100 Cents, it would display that song’s chords in the key of C#.

 That simple use of the Fine Tune control is just a backwards way to transpose the chords.
 But if you set Fine-Tune somewhere in the middle, ACW looks for notes that are somewhere “in the cracks” between the piano keys.
 For instance, if your song SHOULD be in the key of C, but it was unfortunately recorded 50 cents sharp.

 There could be many reasons that a song was recorded off concert pitch.
-Maybe the recording studio had a broken tape recorder.
-Perhaps the piano tuner was smoking crack, or the singer couldn’t quite hit the highest note.
-Maybe the vinyl record cutter was off-speed, or some record executive decided that the song was 10 seconds too long for airplay and instructed the mastering engineer to speed it up a little bit.
+Maybe the recording studio had a broken tape recorder, or the singer couldn’t quite hit the highest note.
+Perhaps the vinyl record cutter was off-speed, or some record executive decided that the song was 10 seconds too long for airplay and instructed the mastering engineer to speed it up a little bit.
 In such cases, the Audio Chord Wizard can get confused, mis-identifying some pitches too high and other pitches too low, detecting nonsense chords.

 So, if your favorite song was unfortunately recorded 50 cents sharp, you can set the Fine Tune control to +50 cents so that ACW will properly display in the “original” key.